Why isn’t there one English version of the Bible? How did we get so many different versions and which translations of the Bible are most accurate?

 The version I grew up on falls in the “balance” category and the New International Version (NIV) is currently the world’s best-selling Bible because it uses a mix of word-for-word and thought-for-thought translations.
 It came out in 1978.

-You can actually buy Bibles that have all four types of translations in one!
+You can buy Bibles that have all four types of translations in one!
 While that may seem overwhelming (and a giant book to bring to church), choosing one version to focus on is ok, as long as you realize that there is room for interpretation on either side of the pendulum.
-If you really want to get serious about your Bible study, I suggest buying a Parallel Bible or having multiple versions to compare your main one to.
+If you want to get serious about your Bible study, I suggest buying a Parallel Bible or having multiple versions to compare your main one to.
 Here’s a good one:

 You can also use online tools like BibleHub.com or BibleGateway.com for quick comparisons during your study.